Reviving Lost Words: Language Shift and Revitalization

 By recognizing the unique utility of gestalt language and drawing inspiration from successful language revitalization efforts, we can create a world where each child's inner voice is nurtured and understood, ensuring that no individual's language is lost or devalued.

-Matthew is a speech-language pathologist and literacy specialist with over 25 years of experience.
-A speech-language pathologist, he is also an autism specialist, an assistive technology specialist, a researcher, and a professional drummer.
+Matthew is a speech-language pathologist and literacy specialist with over 25 years of experience. speech-language pathologist, he is also an autism specialist, an assistive technology specialist, a researcher, and a professional drummer.
 He has applied his extensive background in linguistics, skill development, music-related neuroscience, communication theory, and language acquisition to co-develop numerous communication apps for people with autism in collaboration with Microsoft, Snap, and Epic Games.

 He has also been the co-private investigator on three prestigious Small Business Innovation Research grants funded by the National Science Foundation and the National Institutes of Health.
 As a publisher of Autism Digest, Matthew is excited to share cutting-edge research, intervention strategies, and other autism-related information with families in collaboration with the prestigious India Autism Center.